 To help our students master an additional language, we create situations where they have to use it, making sure our Foreign teachers only use English and Thai teachers only use Thai when communicating with students.

-Our bilingual program is not only about learning Thai and English, it’s about opening learners’ mind to different ways to see the world and about building skills that will transfer to not only learning other languages but to learning in general.
+Our multilingual program is not only about learning Thai and English, it’s about opening learners’ mind to different ways to see the world and about building skills that will transfer to not only learning other languages but to learning in general.

 We acknowledge the fact that many Panyaden students speak a language other than English or Thai at home.
 Research shows that the strength of a child’s first language determines the strength of every other language he will be learning.
 This is why we encourage all parents to use their first language at home.
 Our approach is supported by numerous studies done in various contexts.